 An introductory example

-The purpose of this chapter is to show a toy example of what is one of the most obvious uses of Cell, namely as an alternative to an embedded SQL database.
+This chapter will walk you through a toy example of what is one of the most obvious uses of Cell, namely as an alternative to an embedded SQL database.
 It shows some basic features of relational automata, but it's not meant to be a comprehensive introduction to them.
-It's also a work in progress, and feedback and suggestions on how to improve it are always appreciated.

 Note that the

 USERNAME field in

 USERS has to be unique and that all fields in all tables are mandatory, with the only exception of

 In order to create something equivalent in Cell, we'll need to define a relational automaton.
 At first glance, a relational automaton looks a bit like a class in object-oriented languages: it combines a (mutable) data structure with the code that manipulates it.
 The similarities end there, though.
 One of the major differences is that you can make use of relations when defining the (type of the) state of a relational automaton.
 (The term “relation” is just another name for what in SQL is called a table.
 For a more formal definition, check the Wikipedia entries for binary and n-ary relations).
 This is the definition of an automaton that is more or less equivalent, in terms of information content, to the above SQL schema: